 I found several summer workbooks on Amazon that might be a fit for you and your family:

-Summer Bridge Activities workbooks ($7.50+ on Amazon) are aligned to Common Core standards and keep summer learning going in only 15 minutes a day.
-(This is the series I chose for my kids last year; I just ordered the next books for them to work on this summer.)
-Summer Bridge Explorations ($16.45+ on Amazon) are similar, but more project-based.
+Summer Bridge Activities workbooks ($9+ on Amazon) are aligned to Common Core standards and keep summer learning going in only 15 minutes a day.
+Summer Bridge Explorations ($12.50+ on Amazon) are similar, but more project-based.

 Are you into summer enrichment activities for your kiddos?
 I’d love to hear your thoughts and ideas!